 I love Castles.

 I’m a member of the Society of Children’s Book Writers and Illustrators (SCBWI), Creative Kids Tales, and Scribbles.

-I volunteer for the Creative Kids Tales commitee, writing the featured author/illustrations introductions for their website once a month.
+I write for the Creative Kids Tales website once a month.

 I am a role model for Books in Homes,